FizzyBerry/Olympics/README.md

         BASE_DAMAGE = 35
         BASE_RAPIDITY = 5
         BASE_DEFENCE = 15
-        *When health is under 25% BASE_DAMAGE is multiply by two and BASE_DEFENCE equals zero*
+        *When health is under 25% BASE_DAMAGE is multiply by two and BASE_DEFENCE equals zero (becouse he is throwing away his shield)*